 The Medical Technology industry spans 4 distinct markets: medical devices, in vitro diagnostics, imaging equipment, and e-health.
 Europe represents a third of the world market and employs roughly 600 000 professionals, 95% of which work in SMEs.
 The market is consistently growing (4% per annum), because of its role in putting a brake on rising healthcare costs.

 Most importantly, Medtech (Medical Technology) is the number one industry in Europe for innovation patents filed, which is proof to the innovative and entrepreneurial spirit, as well as to the ground-breaking competencies that can be found in the Old Continent.

 For the creation of a new regional position, that of Patient Pathways Partnerships Manager, based at the headquarters of a leading global pharmaceutical firm, our client needed a complex mix of competencies and soft-skills.
 The search led us all the way to Canada to find the ideal candidate to fill this challenging position.

 The position entailed working on patient pathways, integrating national specificities, and bringing stakeholders around a table of negotiation.

 The role therefore needed:

-We presented a shortlist of 3 ideal candidates within 6 weeks, and the lucky candidate wasn’t European: a Canadian from the public healthcare system best answered the pre-requisites for the job and convinced the Board.
-For us, it is once again proof that in a globalised world, local headhunting is restrictive, and the main reason for which we have invested in an international team.
+We presented a shortlist of 3 ideal candidates within 6 weeks, and the lucky candidate wasn’t from Europe, but a Canadian from the public healthcare system who best answered the pre-requisites for the job and convinced the Board.
+For us, it is once again proof that in a globalised world, local headhunting is restrictive, which is why we have an international team.

 An Assessment Center to support internal mobility